dvhdr/launchpad-pro/README.md

 4. Under "C/C++ Application" click Browse... and locate the simulator binary at `/vagrant/build/simulator`
 5. Hit "Debug"!

+# The Hardware
+The Launchpad Pro is based around an ARM Cortex M3 from STMicroelectronics.
+Specifically, an [STM32F103RBT6](http://www.st.com/web/catalog/mmc/FM141/SC1169/SS1031/LN1565/PF164487).
+It's clocked at 72MHz, and has 20k RAM (I'm not sure how much of this we're using in the open build yet - should be a fair amount left but I haven't measured it).
+The low level LED multiplexing and pad/switch scanning consume a fair bit of CPU time in interrupt mode, but have changed a little in the open firmware library (so again, I don't have measurements for how many cycles they're using).

+It has 128k of flash memory, but I'm pretty sure we won't be exposing all of it as part of this API (dangerously easy to corrupt things!).
+Current thinking is to expose a few pages for use by apps, though this would still introduce risks (accidentally wearing out sectors, for example).
+To be continued...

 # Vagrant tips
 When you're done developing, simply type `vagrant suspend` to halt your VM without destroying it - this will make `vagrant up` a lot quicker next time.
 If you're really finished, `vagrant destroy` will completely remove the VM from your system (but not any of your code).